python/cpython/Doc/library/shutil.rst

 .. function:: copy(src, dst, *, follow_symlinks=True)

-   Copies the file *src* to the file or directory *dst*.  *src* and *dst* should be strings.
+   Copies the file *src* to the file or directory *dst*.  *src* and *dst* should be :term:`path-like objects <path-like object>` or strings.
 If *dst* specifies a directory, the file will be copied into *dst* using the base filename from *src*.
 Returns the path to the newly created file.

    If *follow_symlinks* is false, and *src* is a symbolic link, *dst* will be created as a symbolic link.
 If *follow_symlinks*